 When should I show up to race?

 Generally about 1.5 to 2 hours before your race time to register, stretch, socialize, and warm up.
 Many categories fill up completely and registration will close 30 minutes before the race.
-If you have not picked up your race number before registration closes for your category your number will be given away to someone else.
+If you have not picked up your race number before registration closes for your category your number will be reassigned to someone else.
 USAC has strict rules about how many riders can be on the course at one time, so we will NOT allow extra riders to jump in who show up late.
 Get to the start line 10 minutes before your start time for staging and instructions.

 Is parking readily available?